-When in the view of the Council it is in its strategic interest to do so for example, and not exclusively, a housing association tenant living in Mole Valley with savings in excess of £16,000, in a three bedroom property who is assessed as needing to move to one bedroom accommodation.
-Documentary evidence, which will be reviewed on a case by case basis by the Housing Options Manager, who will, make a decision on whether the exception should be made.
+- When in the view of the Council it is in its strategic interest to do so for example, and not exclusively, a housing association tenant living in Mole Valley with savings in excess of £16,000, in a three bedroom property who is assessed as needing to move to one bedroom accommodation.
+Documentary evidence, which will be reviewed on a case-by-case basis by the Housing Solutions Team Leader, who will, make a decision on whether the exception should be made. - Where the household has a Debt Relief Order, IVA or County Court Judgement which may affect their credit history and therefore prevents access to home ownership or restricts the household's ability to rent privately.
+This will be looked at on a case-by-case basis and reviewed regularly.
+Once 6 years has passed since the DRO/IVA/CCJ was made, the household will be removed from the housing register if their income and / or savings remain above this policy's thresholds.